-1 Open the Policy dialog box.

-To access the Policy dialog box, double-click the policy name in the Policies list in the NetBackup Administration Console.

-- 2 Click the Backup Selections tab.

-- 3 Click New.
+- Ensure that the script resides on the client. - See "Registering authorized locations used by a NetBackup database script-based policy" on page 230. - 2 Open the Policy dialog box. - To access the Policy dialog box, double-click the policy name in the policies list in the NetBackup Administration Console. - Click the Backup Selections tab. - Click New.

-- In the Script box, type the full path name of a script on the client.
+In the Script box, type the full path name of a script on the client.